Skip to main content

 Call

-Approach to Transformational Change: The project aims at revolutionizing agriculture by introducing sustainable farming practices through the production of Carbon-Negative Organo-Mineral Fertilizers (CNMF).
+The project aims to revolutionise agriculture by introducing sustainable farming practices through the production of Carbon-Negative Organo-Mineral Fertilisers (CNMF).
 The novel fertiliser incorporates point source carbon dioxide captured into organic matter balanced with mineral fertiliser.

-The project, ACTION, will offer a viable solution to decarbonise the fertilizer industry and develop a local value chain.
+The project will offer a viable solution to decarbonise the fertiliser industry and develop a local value chain.
 It will promote sustainable waste management and would establish financial mechanisms to scale up both industries.

-ACTION will provide access to funding (via the financial cooperation [FC] component) and advisory support (via the technical cooperation [TC] component).
-The FC component will establish a grant and a loan revolving fund to provide loans to farmer cooperatives for adopting the novel technology on reduced interest rates.
-The technical assistance component aims to improve capacities throughout the local chain to the main actors (financial institutions, farmers, and policy makers).
-Cooperatives will receive professional training in sustainable farming, addressing gender equality & social inclusion.
-In addition, through policy advice, regulations will be improved, allowing the transformation of the sector.
+The Technical Cooperation (TC) component aims to improve capacities throughout the local value chain to the main actors (financial institutions, farmers, and policy makers).
+Cooperatives will receive professional training in sustainable farming, addressing gender equality and social inclusion (GESI) considerations.
+In addition, through policy advice, regulations will be improvedto enable a transformation of the sector.

 Image: © casadaphoto